-There are several opportunities for monitoring students' progress during instruction.
+There are several opportunities for monitoring students' progress during instruction with Phonics for Reading, Second Level.

-- 1. Immediately following the completion of each independent practice activity, students may complete the Work Check activity as a group.
+- 1. Immediately following the completion of the independent practice activities, students may complete the Work Check activity as a group.
 In this activity, students self-correct their work.
 (For complete procedures, see page 11.) - 2.
 The teacher may use the Checking Up activity as a formative-assessment measure.
-The teacher listens to students read a story or a story part from a reading passage in the student book and counts the number of word-reading errors.
+The teacher listens to students read a part from a reading passage in the student book and counts the number of word-reading errors.
 If 90 percent of the students make two errors or fewer, the group may move on to the next lesson.
 If this criterion is not met, the lesson should be repeated. - 3.
+Given that fluency is a more powerful indicator of student decoding progress than accuracy alone, the teacher can use the one-minute fluency checks to gauge student growth.
+This data can be displayed on individual fluency graphs for visual examination of progress.
+(These fluency procedures are outlined on page 15.) - 4.
 The Placement Test may also be used as a post test.
 When the student completes a level or a portion of a level, the appropriate subtest may be administered again to gauge the student's progress.
 The test may also be administered at the end of the school year to measure student growth.